LPhamDev97/Android11byLPDevNX/README.md

 ENG :

-Android 11 TV Edition for Nintendo Switch – LPDevNX Custom Build Android 11 (Android Tablet Edition) is customized and optimized by LPDevNX specifically for Nintendo Switch, providing a smooth, convenient Android experience suitable for both gaming and entertainment.
+Android 11 Tablet Edition for Nintendo Switch – LPDevNX Custom Build Android 11 (Android Tablet Edition) is customized and optimized by LPDevNX specifically for Nintendo Switch, providing a smooth, convenient Android experience suitable for both gaming and entertainment.

 🔹 Outstanding features: